-Figure 4.9 Stonebranch Solutions - Program Maintenance / Modify dialog
+Figure 4.11 Stonebranch Solutions - Program Maintenance / Modify dialog

-5. Click the Modify radio button, and then the Next> button, to display the Custom Setup dialog (see Figure 4.10).
+5. Click the Modify radio button, and then the Next> button, to display the Custom Setup dialog (see Figure 4.12).

-🙀 Universal Produc cts - InstallShield Wizard × Custom Setup Select the program features you want installed.
-S ⊤⊕net הכוכר Click on an icon in the list below to change how a fea ature is ins talled. rsal Products Universal Command Manager Universal Command Server Universal Control Manager Universal Control NT Server Universal Data Mover Manag Universal Data Mover Server Universal Data Mover Server er Feature Descrip Uses a comman select records f NT event logs.
-This feature rec your hard drive d line interface to rom one of the quires OKB on This feature will be installed o This feature, and all subfeatu hard drive.
-C:\Program File: 🗊 This feature will be installed v vhen requir ed.
-InstallShield - 🗙 This feature will not be availa ble.
-Help < B ack Next > Cancel
+뤻 Universal Products - InstallShield Wizard Custom Setup ST@nebranch Select the program features you want installed.
+Click on an icon in the list below to change how a feature is installed.
+Universal Command Manager Uses a command line interface to Universal Automation Center Regi select records from one of the Universal Command Server NT event logs.
+Universal Control Manager Universal Control NT Server 🗐 🕶 Universal Data Mover Manager This feature requires OKB on your hard drive.
+Universal Data Mover Server Universal Event Log Dump This feature will be installed on local hard drive.
+This feature, and all subfeatures, will be installed on local hard drive.
+C:\Program File: This feature will be installed when required.
+This feature will not be available. < Back Next > Cancel Help

-Figure 4.10 Stonebranch Solutions - Custom Setup / Modifying an Installed Component
+Figure 4.12 Stonebranch Solutions - Custom Setup / Modifying an Installed Component